section-engineering-education/engineering-education/articles/python-database-programming-sqlite/index.md

 # Python Database Programming : SQLite
-SQLite is a lightweight database that can provide a relational database management system with zero-configuration, In general, it is a server-less database that you can use within almost all programming languages including Python.
+SQLite is an open-source and simple database engine that allows you to create a relational database and interact with it, In general, it is very lightweight and can be used within almost all programming languages including Python.

 ## Why SQLite?
 - Scalability